NixNeovim/NixNeovim/README.md

 The `mkLuaPlugin` functions helps reduce boiler code and has some checks to improve the quality of the modules.
 In the long term, all modules should be rewritten to use the `mkLuaPlugin` function.

+### Create a better logo

+- The current logo took me 20 seconds to make.
+- I think this project deserves better

 ## ⚠ Old Readme ⚠

 The rest of this readme is still in its original state from the fork.